NamkiuZhang/Deliverable5/README.md

 Q3.
 Be passive when just looking the user’s information
     		Be active when modify user’s information

 Q4.
-Business value lost: data loss, unauthorized access
+Business value lost: data loss, unauthorized access.
+Unauthorized user may login in this system and get some user's informaion

 Q5.Possible Solution: